Leadership Team

 President Brian Mueller joined Grand Canyon University (GCU) in July 2008 to usher in a new era for the institution.
 Taking the successes he experienced as a teacher and coach at the high school and small college level as well as his 22 years of experience at the Apollo Group (the parent company of University of Phoenix), Mr. Mueller transformed GCU from a financially struggling university into one that is a driving force in higher education today.

 As the university's president, Mr. Mueller is progressive and anticipatory in an industry that is slow in adapting to change.
-Since Mueller joined GCU, enrollment on the Phoenix campus has increased from roughly 2,500 to over 23,500,1 while online enrollment has grown exponentially to nearly 90,000.2
+Since Mueller joined GCU about 14 years ago, enrollment on the Phoenix ground campus has increased from approximately 2,600 to over 24,600,1 while online enrollment has grown exponentially from approximately 21,900 to over 85,500.2

-From 2009 to June 2021, Mr. Mueller has also overseen a nearly $1.6 billion expansion of the campus through new technologies, classrooms, laboratories, athletic facilities and student amenities.
+Between 2009 and June 2022, Mr. Mueller has also overseen nearly $1.7 billion in campus expansion through new technologies, classrooms, laboratories, athletic facilities and student amenities.

 These efforts to create a better educational environment have been accomplished at no additional cost to students or taxpayers in Arizona.
 By creating a hybrid education model that relies on operational efficiencies and fiscal responsibility on its ground and online campuses, this ensures one of Mr. Mueller’s highest priorities as president—that a high-quality, private, Christian education is affordable to all socioeconomic classes.
 In fact, GCU’s online students received nearly $130 million in scholarships and traditional campus students received nearly $180 million in 2022.3

 Academically, Mr. Mueller has led a reinvention of GCU's programs, aligning the school's curriculum with high-growth fields such as computer science, information technology, cybersecurity and engineering, among others, while continuing to produce graduates with the high character and servant leadership the university is known for.
-As of March 2023, the university has ten colleges and offers 321 academic programs, including over 260 online programs.
+As of September 2023, the university offers 336 academic programs, including 275 online programs.
+By the end of 2023, GCU grew from nine to 10 colleges.

 Mr. Mueller's vision for Christian education draws from his own experiences as a student, teacher and coach in Christian schools.
 His passion is also seen in his inspiring Chapel service addresses, which draw standing-room-only crowds at GCU Arena.